Hale Kesare: Landmarks

-Hale Kesare village has surrounded by Teachers Layout Mathrusree Layout Vittal Layout Adjacent villages Siddlingapura a big lake called KamanaKere.
+Hale Kesare village has surrounded by Teachers Layout, BMR Layout, Mathrusree Layout, Vittal Layout Adjacent villages Siddlingapura a big lake called KamanaKere.
 The end of the village is Kamana Kere Hundi and this point is marked by a square where bus No.150.AB turns back to the city bus station.
 There is a primary school in this location.

 Transportation

 Hale Kesare village is about one kilometre north of the Ring Road circling Mysore city.
 It is two kilometres from R.S.Naidu satellite bus station.
 Direct buses are also available from Mysore city bus station every half an hour (Bus No.150.AB).
 The nearest railway station is Mysore.